-A few weeks ago, we got the official confirmation that Netflix's Witcher will release sometime in Q4 2019.
+A few weeks ago, we got the that Netflix's Witcher will release sometime in Q4 2019.
 Netflix's Chief Content Officer Ted Sarandos said that a lot of new, exclusive shows will arrive to the world's biggest streaming platform in the last three months of 2019, including the adaptation of the novel series by Andrzej Sapkowski - The Witcher.

 Today, we have some new details, suggesting that the filming on Netflix's Witcher is indeed going as planned and that it shouldn't be long before the series enter post-production.
 The hints come from the cast and filming crew who bid farewell to Budapest, which is the main filming location for the series.

 Redanian Intelligence, a website dedicated The Witcher series collected these hints and judging by the messages from the crew and cast, they are “celebrating the wrap of another chunk" of the "epic journey”.

 Director Charlotte Brandstrom, who spent some time in Budapest in the last couple of months, posted a photo on her Instagram with the caption "Goodbye Budapest", suggesting her work on the season one filming is pretty much done.

 Adam Levy, the actor who plays Mousesack or Ermion also posted a photo stating that work with his character is wrapped and the same goes for Royce Pierreson who plays Istredd.
 "That’s a wrap for me on The Witcher, sad to be leaving everybody but so proud of what we’ve achieved," Pierreson wrote in his Instagram post.